-While the month of September weather is generally quite pleasant some regions of Japan can experience patches of bad weather and typhoons are fairly common in late August and early September, so it would be a good idea to keep your plans a bit flexible.
+While the weather in September is generally quite pleasant, some regions of Japan can experience patches of bad weather, and typhoons are still fairly common in September, so it would be a good idea to keep your plans a bit flexible.
 Let’s take a look at some of the late-summer and early-autumn events that take place across Japan in September.

 Planning a trip to Japan this year?
 Check out my 5 Day Tokyo Itinerary article for ideas on what to see and do in Japan’s capital!